 This shade variance does not necessarily have to be the star of the show; you can use one main, bold, bright colour, and then just focus on black, white, and grey for your accessories.
 Just ensure that if you have a decorative feature in one of these shades, the other two are also represented, to help provide depth to the overall design.

-go to site #3 – Indulge in textures
+#3 – Indulge in textures

 The best way to improve a room that is strictly monotone in colour design is to use texture.
 Texture helps to provide that all-important depth, without the need to introduce another colour into your scheme.